 Over 100 years later, you can strap on a helmet and headlamp and head way below on a surreal walk through the Bellevue Underground Mine.
 The town of Bellevue is located on the western edge of Alberta, just before the Frank Slide site on the Crowsnest Highway- a popular corridor for those headed to B.C.
 You can access the mine by taking a short and scenic drive through town.

-The Mine’s rocky mountain location means there is plenty of camping surrounding the Bellevue area and many other attractions.
+The Mine’s Rocky Mountain location means there is plenty of camping surrounding the Bellevue area and many other attractions.
 If time allows, you can head further west on Hwy.
 3 to the site of the Frank Slide.

-If you like to learn more about Alberta’s mining history in Southern Alberta, head to Atlas Coal Mine National Historic Site in East Coulee and Leitch Collieries Provincial Historic Site in Crowsnest Pass.
+If you would like to learn more about Alberta’s mining history in Southern Alberta, head to Atlas Coal Mine National Historic Site in East Coulee and Leitch Collieries Provincial Historic Site in Crowsnest Pass.

 Plan your Trip – Bellevue Underground Mine Tours